slowstone/leetcode/summary/sum.md

 ```

 ## Problem 39
-Given a set of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T. The same repeated number may be chosen from C unlimited number of times.
+&emsp;&emsp;Given a set of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T. The same repeated number may be chosen from C unlimited number of times.
 ```C++
 class Solution {
 public: